Renesas-EMEV2/Documentation/Android.md

 	sudo update-alternatives --config javah
 	sudo update-alternatives --config javadoc

-and select the Open-JDK version for each of these, as a build using Oracle JDK failed to boot...
+and select the Open-JDK version for each of these packages.
+The build using Oracle-JDK failed to boot...

 See also here: